The Daily Telegraph featured Holywell Glass working on one of our windows in the newspaper on 26th October:

-From March to September this year the big window at the end of the building that you face when you sit in church is going to be restored – both the glass and the stonework.
+From March to December this year (2020) the big window at the end of the building that you face when you sit in church is going to be restored – both the glass and the stonework.
 When it is finished it will be ‘double glazed’ with clear external glass for protection as well as new metal grilles.
 Scaffolding will be put in place inside the building and outside, the glass will be removed and taken to Holy Well Glass for restoration, and the stonework will be renovated.
 We will have some further repair work done to stonework in other places around the church building.
-There will be a temporary stonework studio in place around the back of the church building.
-The path across the East end of the building (nearest the main road) will be inaccessible – so church access will either be from the College car park side across the churchyard into the Church Centre or from the main road through the lych gate to the old main church door.
-While the work goes on we will have no access inside the building to the chancel area of the church and alternative arrangements will be made for 9:00am Lord’s Supper services.
+The path across the East end of the building (nearest the main road) will be inaccessible – so church access will be from the main road through the lych gate to the old main church door.

 How are we paying for it?